tychecoin/cryptocoin-android-wallet/doc/FAQ.md

 ## Can I use existing wallet files?

-If you want to use existing wallet files, you need to copy the wallet files from you current Swap client.
+If you want to use existing wallet files, you need to copy the wallet files from you current Cryptocoin client.
 These are:
 ```
 WalletName
 WalletName.address.txt